SeisSol/SAMPLER/README.md

 ## Known Issues
 * The `--memory-limit` or `-m` argument imposes a soft limit on the memory used.
 Thus, choose about half of the memory available on your machine / cluster node.
 * Currently, chunking in HDF5 inputs is not supported due to library constraints.
-If you get an error when using such inputs, use the
+If you get an error when using such inputs, use `scripts/hdf5_preprocess.sh` on them first.

 [1]: http://www.seissol.org/